You have a mission at hand. However, you can still have a brand.

 Some of the best nonprofit names

 This is an energetic name as well as a good directive.
-Do Something is a nonprofit organization mobilizing young people to take positive action online and in their community.
+Do Something is a nonprofit organization mobilizing young people to take positive action online, on social media and in their community.
 Instead of a descriptive name like “Positive Youth Action,” this nonprofit takes the high road and urges its audience to step up and Do Something.

 Another A Hundred Monkeys original.
 Airlift provides an aspirational feel to a nonprofit that helps the public fund grassroots groups engaging young, minority and immigrant voters.
 The name is about lending a hand and providing a lifeline to those fighting in the political trenches.